 What is an exercise weight loss plateau, and what makes it so wrong?

-A weight-loss plateau is a sticking point on your journey to a lean and athletic body.
+A weight-loss plateau is a sticking point on your lean and athletic body journey.
 Where progress seemed to come linearly over several weeks (or months), you now find yourself in a run, unable to keep losing weight.

 How to prevent an exercise weight loss plateau